Maeve Lejeune's passion for the Houses of West End. - Westender - West End 4101

 Where can I get one?

 Apart from commissions, Maeve now sells her illustrations in the form of postcards and tea-towels.
-She is about to launch a new tea-towel which is a retrospective of the houses she illustrated last year.
-It will be a limited print run, so Maeve encourages people be get in soon.
+She is about to launch a new tea-towel which is a retrospective of the houses she illustrated last year – it will be a limited print run, so Maeve encourages people to get in soon.

 Her work is sold at Open House in Vulture Street, at Nook in Browning Street, and at Avid Reader and Bent Books on Boundary Street.